ashishchauhan9596/ease_code_fxns/README.md

 # ease_code_fxns
-l. provide each function for various problem.
+* provide each function for various problem.

-l. copy and play.
+* copy and play.